Exploring GPS data

 A hiking function

 A hiking function relates slope of the land to speed at which it is traversed.
 Using the GPS unit reported speed and slope derived from GPS unit reported distance and height, locally estimated scatter plot smoothing yields an approximately Gaussian curve with the peak speed at or close to 0 slope.
 This gives some confidence that we can use these data to estimate hiking functions.
 The approach implied in this plot is insufficient, as the data contain many fixes that don’t give much information about ‘hiking’ as such.
-The preponderance of lower turn angle fixes in the more ‘mobile’ parts of the data (i.e. higher speeds) suggests that it may be possible to filter out those data points.
+The preponderance of higher turn angle fixes in the less ‘mobile’ parts of the data (i.e. at lower speeds) suggests that it may be possible to filter out those data points.

 gps_data_plus |>